Khafiz246810/Basic-Python/Data Types.md

 <class 'str'>

 ```
-This is wrong ans .
+This is wrong Output .
 So we can solve this problem this way :
 ```python

 Input: